DON’T SAY these 10 WRONG LITERAL Translations in SPANISH

 (It wasn’t on Monday, but on Tuesday.)

-Oh, and do watch the whole video, because I’m going to share a phrase that’s going to impress your Mexican friends.
+I’m going to share a phrase that’s going to impress your Mexican friends.

 2. How is not always “Cómo”